by Amplified Life Counseling December 02, 2024

 Remember that grief doesn’t just happen that first holiday season after a person is gone.
 Sometimes, holidays are a little sad for many years to come.
 However, the load does lighten with time.
 Though you will always long for that person in your holiday celebrations, you will eventually learn to laugh, love, and enjoy life without them.
 Hang in there.
 It really does get better.
 And, if needed, you can always reach out to a therapist for help.

-by Sarah Sheppard October 28, 2024
+by Amplified Life Counseling October 28, 2024

 “There are certain words you and your dying loved one should exchange while you can.” ~ Dr. Ira Byock, author of Dying Well.